How to Start an RV Park

 How do you fund your startup costs?

 Government assistance can be easier to come by than a bank loan.
-United States Department of Agriculture (USDA) and Small Business Administration (SBA) lenders may have more experience with the RV and recreational industry, and that insight can make them more open to your proposal.
-With SBA 7(a) loans, you can receive up to $5 million toward land purchases, new construction, and procuring supplies, technical equipment, furniture, and/or machinery.
+With the Small Business Administration’s SBA 7(a) loans, you can receive up to $5 million toward land purchases, new construction, and procuring supplies, technical equipment, furniture, and/or machinery.

-However, commercial lenders and private investors may be open to funding your startup costs as well.
+Commercial lenders and private investors may be open to funding your startup costs as well.
 Lastly, consider opening a business credit card to build the company’s credit, accrue rewards, and spread out payments for purchases.

-6. Get the Right Equipment
+6. Get the right equipment

 RV parks need a variety of equipment, which may include: